RodrigoSarmento/MyBlog/_posts/2021-05-08-kmeans_university_project.md

 </div>
 <br />

-and the data after cleaning, going from 32.539 inputs to 13.982 inputs
+and the data after cleaning, going from 32.539 inputs to 13.982 inputs.

 <br />
 <div style="text-align:center;">